JetBrains/lets-plot/future_changes.md

 - Enormous CPU / Time/ Memory consumption on some data [[#932](https://github.com/JetBrains/lets-plot/issues/932)].
 - scale_x_log2(), scale_y_log2() as a shortcut for trans='log2' [[#922](https://github.com/JetBrains/lets-plot/issues/922)].
 - How to calculate proportion of points with same coordinate [[#936](https://github.com/JetBrains/lets-plot/issues/936)].
+- gggrid: composite plot is not visible if saved with ggsave [[#942](https://github.com/JetBrains/lets-plot/issues/942)].